zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 | File Store connection | `portal-ext.properties` file.
 Some File Store types require a configuration file too. | See [Configuring a File Store](../../..//system-administration/file-storage/configuring-file-storage.md) |
 | Cluster Link | `portal-ext.properties` file | See [Configuring Cluster Link](./configuring-cluster-link.md) |

-The portal properties can be specified using Docker environment variables or a `portal-ext.properties` file.
+The Portal Properties can be specified using Docker environment variables or a `portal-ext.properties` file.
 Since this example uses several properties, properties files are used.

 One way to organize your node configurations is to create a folder for each node: